PayString/paystring/README.md

 Welcome to PayID, the universal payment identifier.

 This is a reference implementation server for [PayID](https://docs.payid.org/payid-overview), serving the [PayID API](https://api.payid.org/?version=latest).
 It uses TypeScript, a Node.js HTTP server, and a Postgres database.
-This reference implementation follows the [PayID Protocol](https://github.com/payid-org/rfcs), and other implementations are also possible.
+This reference implementation follows the [PayID Protocol](https://github.com/payid-org/rfcs), and we welcome other implementations that follow this protocol.

 By default, the server hosts the Public PayID API, on port 8080.
 It also hosts a second RESTful API on port 8081 for CRUD (Create/Read/Update/Delete) operations to manage PayIDs and associated addresses.